 Before we jump into the calculations and look at our table of results, it is important to point out a few assumptions.

 Job Stability – For purposes of this analysis, we assume that you are in a position with high job security.
 If you lose your job, we assume that you will be able to find a job at a similar salary.
 If you have limited job security, you may want to be conservative and keep your loans federal.
 Alternatively, if will have trouble finding another job with a PSLF employer, but you can find other jobs with a similar income, you may want to opt for an aggressive repayment option.
 Job security will have a big impact on your final decision, but it is something that varies for each borrower.

 Salary Increases – The federal repayment estimator assumes that borrowers will get a 5% raise each year.
 For some that will grossly overestimate their future earnings.
 For others, it is a huge underestimation.
 The Department of Education uses the 5% projected yearly raise to help people plan, so we will go forward with their projections.

 Family Size of One – These calculations were all done for a single person.
-If you have children, your federal monthly payments will be smaller, so the break even salary will be higher.
-Alternatively, if you have a spouse, your break even salary could be much lower.
-However, if your spouse has student loans, your break even income again changes.
+If you have children, your federal monthly payments will be smaller, so the break-even salary will be higher.
+Alternatively, if you have a spouse with income, your break-even salary could be lower.
+However, if your spouse has student loans, your break-even income again changes.
 We will keep things simple in this article, but explain the steps so that you can do the analysis for any family situation.

 PSLF Eligibility – We will assume that there are no issues with PSLF eligibility and that the program still exists 10 years from now.